iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 **Context (what I was delivering)**
-- Integration of multiple **Bluetooth medical peripherals** into a mobile workflow: pairing → measurement → capture → display → sync (where applicable) → support handling.
+- Integration of multiple **Bluetooth medical peripherals** into a mobile workflow: pairing → measurement → capture → display → sync to the user’s account (so the same history is visible on both iOS and Android when signed in) → support handling.
 - The device set included common categories such as:
-  - Blood pressure monitor, pulse oximeter, thermometer, weight scale, portable ECG peripheral with explicit OS/version boundaries documented, and a multi-parameter device.
+  - Blood pressure monitor, pulse oximeter, thermometer, weight scale, portable ECG device (with a documented Android OS compatibility range), and a multi-parameter device.
 - Coexistence of multiple data sources:
   - **Device readings** (Bluetooth)
   - **Manual entries** (for unsupported devices)
   - **AI estimates** (camera-based; processed on-device on both platforms; numeric results retained in history only on Android, while iOS is session-only)

 **Key risks I managed**
-- **Data integrity** across the chain (device → app UI → backend sync where relevant).
+- **Data integrity** across the chain (Bluetooth medical device → mobile app UI → backend → sync across the user’s signed-in phones/tablets).
+- For AI on iOS, integrity also includes confirming the opposite: results remain session-only and are not stored or synced.
 - **Compatibility boundaries**
   - OS minimums per platform (iOS and Android)
   - Per-device constraints (e.g., some peripherals only supported on specific Android versions)
-- Reliability of pairing and non-happy paths (disconnects, retries, timeouts, permissions, background/foreground behavior).
+- Reliability of pairing and non-happy paths (disconnects, retries, timeouts, permissions, and what happens if the user opens another app, goes to the Home screen, locks the phone, or gets interrupted during a measurement).
-- Confusion in trends/graphs if sources are mixed without clear labeling.
+- Confusion in trends/graphs if the chart mixes measurements from different sources (Bluetooth device vs manual entry, and on Android also AI estimates) without showing the source for each data point.

 **Artifacts I produced (what existed in the project)**
 - **Compatibility matrix**